Bay Parkway station (BMT West End Line): Station layout

-This elevated station has two island platforms and three tracks.
-The center track is not normally used in revenue service.
+This elevated station has three tracks and two island platforms.
+D trains stop here at all times, making local stops.
+Effective December 2024, during the morning rush hour, one southbound R train and two southbound W trains terminate here on the express track.
+The next station to the north is 20th Avenue, while the next station to the south is 25th Avenue.
 Both platforms have brown canopies with green frames and support columns in their center as well as wooden benches surrounded by green windscreens.
 On either sides, there are windscreen-style station signs and round lampposts.
 There is a signal tower at the south end of the station, at the end of the northbound platform.

 This station was the terminus for the M train from 1987 to 2010 during rush hours.
 Although both platforms had signs indicating M trains used the center express track, they actually operated from the local tracks because there are no switches north of the station to allow trains to switch to the express track.
 South of the platforms, two diamond crossovers were used for M trains to relay or be stored on the center track before switching to the Manhattan-bound local one for the trip northbound.

 A concrete structure was built over the steel at this station.
 On July 6, 2005, it was listed on the National Register of Historic Places.